TalhaCagatay/RemoteTool/README.md

 This package also includes a MainThreadDispatcher script.
 Sample project uses this to make sure remote config update events fires from the main thread.

+## Unity Version
+Developed with 2021.3.27f1, compatible with any 2021.3.x
+## Dependencies
+- Newtonsoft 3.2.0

 ## Features

 - **Generic Download and Parse Method:** Download and parse JSON data into the specified object type.